GGC-DSA/bus-transit-prediction/README.md

 *figure 1*

   The data seen in *figure 1* is a sample of the live data we are collecting from marta.
 To do this we are using the [bus-transit](https://github.com/itsmarta/marta-python) python library to access marta's restfull api.
+The fields generated from this api vary slightly from the posted GTFS. \#TODO look into this

 <details><summary><strong>Field Definitions</strong></summary>